aulamber/JS-Mockup-react/README.md

 # Mockup React
-First app to discover ReactJS.
+First app to discover ReactJS and Redux.